Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 To manage the servers, each server has a IPMI controller, and if one server has a dirty state, we only need to reboot the server to clean it.

+Not only it is easier to manage, but it is replicable.
+We can use the same squashfs file for our entire infrastructure, then use Git to customize the infrastructure.

-By separating the immutable OS components from user-specific data, we can achieve greater efficiency, security, and scalability in your systems.
+By separating the immutable OS components from user-specific data, we can achieve greater efficiency, security, and scalability in our systems.